joseasoler/imogrify/README.md

 * **[zlib](https://www.zlib.net)**: A free, lossless data-compression library.

-Building with the `IMOGRIFY_BUILD_CPU_INFORMATION` CMake option requires the following additional dependency.
+With the `IMOGRIFY_BUILD_CPU_INFORMATION` CMake option:

 * **[libcpuid](https://github.com/anrieff/libcpuid)**: Provides CPU identification.

-Building with the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option requires the following additional dependency.
+With the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option.
 This dependency is not used by the main imogrify binary.

 * **[doctest](https://github.com/doctest/doctest)**: Fast C++ testing framework.

-Building with the `IMOGRIFY_BUILD_MICROBENCHMARKS` CMake option enabled requires the following additional dependencies.
+With the `IMOGRIFY_BUILD_MICROBENCHMARKS` CMake option.
 These dependencies are not used by the main imogrify binary.

 * **[nanobench](https://nanobench.ankerl.com)**: A platform independent microbenchmarking library for C++.